The Health Benefits of Life Drawing

 Speaking to the regulars at St Ives School of Painting’s life classes, many of them describe the calm that descends over them in the studio, a feeling of complete focus: “It makes me happy,” says Julie, “it’s a chance to think about nothing else and gives me a sense of achievement.”
 Drawing means allowing ourselves to try something new; weathering the obstacles that come our way; silencing our inner critic when things don’t go right and – of course – enjoying the sweet satisfaction when they do.
 So, maybe it’s time we all went back to the drawing board, why don’t you give it a go?

-St Ives School of Painting runs weekly life drawing classes on Thursdays from 7:30-9:30pm and Saturdays from 10am-12:30pm & 1:30-4pm.
+St Ives School of Painting runs weekly life drawing classes every Thursday evening and Saturday mornings.
 Beginners are very welcome.
-Click here for more information:
+Click below for more information.

 It feels like a privilege to be part of the